linuskar/TEK830-Digitalization-and-AI-in-practice-Group-6/README.md

 This is a Java project that uses JavaFX and the H2 database engine.

 ### Running the project
-As of right when you launch the project through main then a window will pop up for the app.
+As of right now when you launch the project through main then a window will pop up for the app.
 Then by pressing "P" through your keyboard a notification will popup for a few seconds and then go away.